Find Affordable College Courses

 Durham, NC

 You’ll be in good company if you decide to attend Duke University.
 It ranked #2 on our 2023 Best Nursing Bachelor’s Degree Schools in North Carolina list.
-Located in the large city of Durham, Duke is a private not-for-profit school with a fairly large student population.
+Located in the city of Durham, Duke is a private not-for-profit school with a large student population.

 The average amount in student loans that nursing majors at Duke take out while working on their Bachelor's Degree is $29,049.

-Read full report on Nursing at Duke University
+Full Nursing at Duke University Report

 Nursing majors at Cabarrus College of Health Sciences take out an average of $30,049 in student loans while working on their Bachelor's Degree.